 Making Space for Spirituality in Therapy

-Integrative therapy, for me, is about making room for the full complexity of human experience, not just our cognitive and behavioural health, but also meaning, identity, and the deeper questions people carry.
+Integrative therapy is about making room for the full complexity of human experience, not just our cognitive and behavioural health, but also meaning, identity, and the deeper questions people carry.

-Clients deserve a space where they can bring their full selves, including questions of meaning, faith, doubt, belonging, and purpose.
-For me, that is what makes therapy feel more whole.
-This is why I hold a monthly support and discussion group for spiritual and intuitive therapists, where we share resources, ask questions, and talk about the ethics around providing the best care.
+Clients deserve a space where they can bring their whole selves and the experiences that shape how they see the world.
+This is why I facilitate a monthly discussion & support group for spiritual and intuitive therapists, where we explore research, ethics, resources, and how to provide thoughtful spiritually-inclusive care.

 Posted in